 STORYLINEYears later, young children Kay and Gerda are playing together, and small shards of the mirror get into Kay’s eyes and heart.
 The only thing to appear beautiful to him are snowflakes dancing in the sky during the winter; after the flurry Kay sneaks out to follow the Snow Queen who is sleighing through the town.
 She takes him back to her palace, kissing him once to numb him from the cold, a second time to make him forget his family and Gerda.
 Gerda is heartbroken and searches for Kay tirelessly, before entering the Snow Queens domain.
 She cries with relief when she finds him almost frozen, and her warm tears of love dislodge the mirror shards from him eyes and he is finally happy once again.

 LOCATIONThe Snow Queen was influenced by Kerry's wanderings across the rugged Welsh coastline, it made sense to film her in the process of gaining inspiration in the atmospheric wintry conditions before heading to her home studio and taking up the brush!
 Kerry often visits a lighthouse where she looks out at her beloved landscape and dreams, often this is where she cultivates her imagination for her paintings.

 23 years in the making! ...Sweets and Treats: Kerry Darlington's landmark new Unique Edition is here!

-Cosmic Angel has been another one Kerry Darlington’s enthralling portraits as it unveils a reverie to the renowned painters of the past and a committed vision to be a part of the on-going, portrait collection.
+Tracing the lineage of Kerry Darlington’s enthralling portraits unveils a reverie to the renowned painters of the past and a committed vision to be a part of the story.